Ivaldivi/Geocache/README.md

 (Android) https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US

-The user can then visit this link which will take them to the most recent published version of the app: FILL THIS IN LATER!!!!!!!!!!!!!!!!!!!!
+The user can then visit this link which will take them to the most recent published version of the app:

 If the user has an iOS device, they might have to clone the project and create their own published version.
-This can be accomplished by cloning the project from this github repository, navigating to it in your terminal, and then running `expo publish`.
-The result will give you a link in which you can open the published version from in the expo go mobile app.
+This can be accomplished by cloning the project, navigating to it in your terminal, and then running `expo publish`.
+The result will give you a link in which you can open the published version from.

 ____________________